The Incredible Years Autism Spectrum and Language Delays (IY-ASLD) programme was developed for parents of young children with autism.

 - social skills

-They are also exploring how cost-effective the programme is and whether it improves parents' level of stress and anxiety in the period during and following an autism diagnosis for their child.
+They also explored how cost-effective the programme is and whether it improves parents' level of stress and anxiety in the period during and following an autism diagnosis for their child.

 Explaining the need for this project